Flowx08/mlops/reports/README.md

 > Answer length: 100-200 words.
 > Answer:

-Since our code base was small we did not perform any debudding and most errors could be easily fixed given the python error logs messages.
-We did use the python debugger (pdb) as exercise on the code and it showed that the code was working as intended.
+Since our codebase was small we did not perform any debugging, and most errors could be easily fixed given the python error logs messages.
+We did use the python debugger (pdb) as an exercise on the code and it showed that the code was working as intended.

 ## Working in the cloud